 Further, Telehealth can help patients get care from home.
 Patients could have access to consultations, personal check-ins, monthly assessments and more from the comfort of home.

 Plus, the facility can get reimbursements for these services.

 Identifying and Treating At-Risk People Sooner

-An executive order has begun that will select a payment model that tests innovations in compensations for kidney care providers; this payment would reflect kidney patient costs as well as the quality outcome.
+An executive order will select a payment model that tests innovations in compensations for kidney care providers.
+The payment would reflect kidney patient costs as well as the quality outcome.

 Flexible advance payment options for nephrologists would be available and this would better support coordination of care.